ESPs, subdomains, and the "can't get DKIM to align w/ DMARC" rabbit hole

 If you are sending marketing blasts, newsletters, or third-party notifications, it is often best practice to use a subdomain.

-Why?
+Why bother?
 If your marketing team accidentally spams a list and tanks the reputation of news.example.com, your CEO’s emails from example.com will likely still land in the inbox.
-This is "containing the blast radius.".
-It does not mean that your marketing team should do stupid things: you still can get your pristine IPs blacklisted.
+This is “containing the blast radius.”
+It does not mean that your marketing team should do stupid things: you can still get your pristine IPs blacklisted.

 We discussed in a previous post that DMARC requires either SPF or DKIM to align.
 In the world of modern SaaS and ESPs, SPF alignment is often impossible.

 Why?
 Because to align SPF, the ESP must use your domain in the Return-Path (bounce address).
-While some providers (Postmark, Amazon SES) allow you to set up a "Custom Return-Path" (CNAME), many others (especially on lower tiers) do not.
+While some providers (Postmark, Amazon SES) allow you to set up a “Custom Return-Path” via CNAME, many others (especially on lower tiers) do not.

 This means DKIM is your lifeline.